Please read my disclosure if you have questions.

 We all live in different climates.
 Are there any essential fall chores that must happen on your homestead?
+Share in the comments!

-Get ready with the free email course, Intro to Backyard Chickens.
-The course also includes a free, printable checklist to walk you through step by step!
+Subscribe for our newsletter and get the free email course Intro To Backyard Chickens as well as a free printable checklist to walk you through step by step!